CyberUltron-Nikhil/Cyberultron-AI/progress/till_26_05_2025/nikhils_progress.md

 # Nikhil's Progress
 - Working on and on track to submit requested 4(Nikhil) + 4(Megha) DFDs as requested
+- Working on creating the standard of input before all the datasets become available for training.

 ## Bot Agent DFDs
 <img src="../../DDoS%20and%20Bot%20LLD/Bot%20Agent%20usecases.jpg" width="600" />